 There are many different types of CCTV Cameras on the market.
 This page should help you work out exactly what you're after.

-A traditional looking CCTV camera provides a strong visual deterrent.
+A traditional-looking CCTV camera provides a strong visual deterrent.
 Easy to fit and adjust with versatile mounts.
-The camera body is able to incorporate longer lenses which make this style of the camera the natural choice for long-distance work.
-They can still be used for shorter distance applications.
+The camera body is able to incorporate longer lenses which makes this style of camera the natural choice for long-distance work.
+They can still be used for shorter-distance applications.
 We sell these in 3 lens ranges, 2.8-12mm, 6-22mm and 5-50mm.
-We also sell a smaller fixed lens bullet camera
+We also sell a smaller fixed-lens bullet camera

-Open face vandal dome cameras offer much of the protection afforded by traditional vandal dome cameras but are easier to install and the infrared illumination is more effective because there is no way for it to reflect back into the camera lens.
+Open-face vandal dome cameras offer much of the protection afforded by traditional vandal dome cameras but are easier to install and the infrared illumination is more effective because there is no way for it to reflect back into the camera lens.
 Our cameras are all metal in construction and have a number of features that make fitting easier.
-We sell a large open face dome camera which has a versatile 2.8-12mm varifocal lens and a small version featuring a fixed focal length lens of either 3.6mm (wide angle) or 8mm (narrow-angle).
+We sell a large open-face dome camera that has a versatile 2.8-12mm varifocal lens and a small version featuring a fixed focal length lens of either 3.6mm (wide angle) or 8mm (narrow-angle).